awsdocs/amazon-migrationhub-user-guide/doc_source/API_MigrationTask.md

 Required: No

  **ResourceAttributeList**   <a name="migrationhub-Type-MigrationTask-ResourceAttributeList"></a>
+Information about the resource that is being migrated\.
+This data will be used to map the task to a resource in the Application Discovery Service repository\.
 Type: Array of [ResourceAttribute](API_ResourceAttribute.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 100 items\.
 Required: No